sinaatalay/rendercv/docs/user_guide/index.md

 rendercv render "Your_Name_CV.yaml" --output-folder-name "OUTPUT_FOLDER_NAME"
 ```

-- `#!bash --latex-path LATEX_PATH`: Copies the generated LaTeX source code from the output folder and pastes it to the specified path.
+- `#!bash --latex-path LATEX_PATH`: Copies the generated $\LaTeX$ source code from the output folder and pastes it to the specified path.
 ```bash
 rendercv render "Your_Name_CV.yaml" --latex-path "PATH"
 ```